artanisdesign/ti-smoothprogressbar/documentation/index.md

-# tismoothprogressbar Module
+# TiSmoothProgressBar Module

 ## Description

-TODO: Enter your module description here
+Provides ProgressBar view for Titanium Android, which can be esaily customized.

-## Accessing the tismoothprogressbar Module
+## Accessing the TiSmoothProgressBar Module

 To access this module from JavaScript, you would do the following:

-	var tismoothprogressbar = require("com.artanisdesign.tismoothprogressbar");
+	var TiSmoothProgressBar = require("com.artanisdesign.tismoothprogressbar");

-The tismoothprogressbar variable is a reference to the Module object.
+The TiSmoothProgressBar variable is a reference to the Module object.

 ## Reference